South Dakota is grappling with the nation's highest positivity rate. This Covid-19 widow wants a mask mandate - KESQ

 “He yelled that he had fallen,” Bjorkman recalled.
 As she went to help him, he told her he couldn’t breathe.

-She took him to a hospital, but he was transported out of state just a few hours later.
-“He was flown out to Marshall, Minnesota, because they said the Sioux falls hospital was full at the time.”
+She took John to a hospital, but he was transported out of state just a few hours later.
+“He was flown out to Marshall, Minnesota, because they said the Sioux Falls hospital was full at the time.”

 While John fought for his life in the hospital, his wife tried to speed up the renovations at home, so that he would have a comfortable place to recover.
 He had been given Remdesivir and started to get better.
 He was even taken back to South Dakota as his condition improved.